 The database, known as the Traveling Cloud Museum, collects their stories through different public initiatives.

-It is an open platform where people can search for their loved ones, share memories, and trough their stories take the lost ones out of anonymity.
+It is an open platform where people can search for their loved ones and share memories, taking the lost ones out of anonymity.

-The video informs the viewer about Hart Island, while offering a comprehensive mood and context for the project itself.
+The video was originally edited when the website was launched, in order to inform the viewer about Hart Island, while offering a comprehensive mood and context for the platform itself.

 Utrecht Down Under, an initiative by Kunstliefde, is a platform focused on Utrecht-based artists, organising art exhibitions in unique city locations.

 The exhibition Under Control featured 36 artists that presented their work inside the former prison Wolvenplein.